ddev/ddev/docs/content/users/install/uninstall.md

 * The docker images and containers created.
 * Any entries in /etc/hosts

+Please make backups of your databases before deleting projects or uninstalling.
+You can do this with `ddev snapshot` or `ddev export-db`.

+You can use `ddev clean` to uninstall the vast majority of things DDEV has touched.
+For example, `ddev clean <project>` or `ddev clean --all`.

-To uninstall a project: `ddev delete <project>`
+To uninstall just a project: `ddev delete <project>`.
+This removes any hostnames in `/etc/hosts` and removes your database.
 If you don't want it to make a database backup/snapshot on the way down: `ddev delete --omit-snapshot <project>`

 To remove all /etc/hosts entries owned by ddev: `ddev hostname --remove-inactive`